WandaVision: Casting

-With the official announcement of the series in April 2019 came confirmation that Olsen and Bettany would reprise their respective roles of Maximoff and Vision.
+With the official announcement of the series in April 2019 came confirmation that Olsen and Bettany would reprise their respective roles of Wanda and Vision.
 Bettany agreed to join the project after meeting with Feige and D'Esposito, who pitched an "exciting and bonkers" idea for his character's return.
-Feige pitched the series to Olsen during negotiations for her to return in Endgame after Maximoff's temporary death in Infinity War.
+Feige pitched the series to Olsen during negotiations for her to return in Endgame after Wanda's temporary death in Infinity War.
 She was initially hesitant about the move to television, wondering if it was a "demotion" from the films, but was excited when she learned of Schaeffer's involvement as well as the comic book storylines that inspired the series.
 Olsen came to see it as her "wildest screen opportunity yet".

 Teyonah Parris was announced in the role of a grown-up Monica Rambeau in July 2019.
 Rambeau was previously portrayed as an eleven-year-old by Akira Akbar in Captain Marvel, which is set in 1995.
 The character first appears in WandaVision as "Geraldine" inside the sitcom reality, and Schaeffer had been under the impression that Parris would be announced as playing "Geraldine" to keep the character reveal a surprise.
 A month later, at Disney's biennial convention D23, Kat Dennings and Randall Park were set to reprise their respective MCU film roles as Darcy Lewis and Jimmy Woo.
 Dennings had appeared in the films Thor (2011) and Thor: The Dark World (2013), and was surprised and thrilled to be brought back to the MCU for WandaVision after so many years.
 Park joined the series following a general meeting with Marvel to discuss Woo's MCU future following his introduction in Ant-Man and the Wasp (2018).
 Schaeffer felt it was fun to feature Dennings and Park since both were veteran sitcom actors, respectively starring in 2 Broke Girls and Fresh Off the Boat.

-Also at D23, Kathryn Hahn was announced in the role of Agnes, Maximoff and Vision's neighbor.
+Also at D23, Kathryn Hahn was announced in the role of Agnes, Wanda and Vision's neighbor.
 Hahn had been fascinated by the "gasp of human magic" in the MCU, and had a general meeting with Marvel Studios since the studio was also interested in working with her.
 Shortly after, Marvel suggested Hahn for the role of Agnes to Schaeffer and Shakman, and they agreed that they should cast her.
 Several days after the general meeting, they contacted Hahn about the series and she said that she "couldn't have dreamt a cooler part", partially due to the sitcom elements.
 The seventh episode reveals that "Agnes" is actually Agatha Harkness, a character in Marvel Comics.